Examples of Investment Types

 - Commercial Real Estate

-Example- shopping malls, schools buildings, offices, hotels, etc.
+Example- shopping malls, school buildings, offices, hotels, etc.

 - Industrial Real Estate